 Student Records Policies

 La Salle University, in accordance with the Family Educational Rights and Privacy Act (FERPA) of 1974 has adopted the following Student Records Policy.
-All Students will be notified of their rights under FERPA annually.
+All Students will be notified of their rights under FERPA annually via e-mail.
 These rights are also included in the University catalog.
 Revisions and clarifications will be published as warranted.

 Right to Inspection and Review of Records